lawrencerowland/Data-Model-for-Project-Frameworks/README.md

 # Quick-start
 There is more guidance below.
 However, if you want to get started quickly, and want to apply methods directly to a particular portfolio, then it may be best to start either with:
-[Text-mining with Orange](https://github.com/lawrencerowland/Data-Model-for-Project-Frameworks/tree/master/Project-frameworks-by-using-NLP-in-Orange-Datamining) if you want to break down your business domain straight-away
+[*Text-mining with Orange*](https://github.com/lawrencerowland/Data-Model-for-Project-Frameworks/tree/master/Project-frameworks-by-using-NLP-in-Orange-Datamining) if you want to break down your business domain straight-away.

+If you want a more thorough solution, that requires a some basic Python, then [*Python NLP folder*](https://github.com/lawrencerowland/Data-Model-for-Project-Frameworks/tree/master/Project-frameworks-by-using-NLP-with-Python-libraries)

-[Modular Portfolio framework](https://github.com/lawrencerowland/Data-Model-for-Project-Frameworks/tree/master/P3M-content-first-framework) if you want to start selecting some modules straight away that are relevant to your portfolio.
+[*Modular Portfolio framework*](https://github.com/lawrencerowland/Data-Model-for-Project-Frameworks/tree/master/P3M-content-first-framework) if you want to start selecting some modules straight away that are relevant to your portfolio.

 # Usage